mlab-modules/WINDGAUGE03/README.md

 ##### Calibration

 Anemometer should be calibrated before the first use.
 That ensures, calibration of magnetometer parameters.
-To correctly determine the wind direction.
+To correctly determine the wind direction by internal magnetometer.

     python3 serial_logger.py 68  15

 <!--- EDescription --->